ubccr/xdmod/docs/howto-summary-charts.md

 and in any `.json` file located in `roles.d` (`/etc/xdmod/roles.d/*.json` or `PREFIX/xdmod/roles.d/*.json` respectively).

-The base summary charts (the ones included with a install of Open XDMoD) are included implicity for any user role if the field `summary_charts` is empty or absent for that role in both `roles.json` and any files in `roles.d`.
+The base summary charts (the ones included with a install of Open XDMoD) are included implicity for any user role if the field `summary_charts` is absent for that role in both `roles.json` and any files in `roles.d`.
 If `summary_charts` contains any charts, those override displaying any of the summary charts.

 By default: